The student team at Whitelaw Twining is motivated and dynamic. Meet these talented professionals as they take early steps in their legal careers.

 Reem is committed to community engagement and has volunteered extensively over the years, serving as a Youth Court Worker, a Refugee Settlement Worker, a Researcher, and a Social Media Manager for various non-profits.
 At the University of Calgary, she is President of the Labour and Employment Law Association and leads the Human Rights Project.

-Alex is presently pursuing his JD at Thompson Rivers University.
-Before embarking on his legal studies, he earned his Bachelor of Arts in History from the University of Northern British Columbia, where he garnered both the History Department Award of Excellence and the Morrison History Scholarship.
-Throughout his undergraduate years, Alex actively participated in the JDC West Debate Team and served as a student representative on the UNBC Senate.
+Alex joined Whitelaw Twining as a summer student in 2024 and is excited to be returning to the firm to complete his articles.
+Before embarking on his legal studies, Alex earned his Bachelor of Arts in History from the University of Northern British Columbia, where he garnered both the History Department Award of Excellence, Morrison History Scholarship and Keith Gordon and Ted Williams Scholarship.
+During his undergraduate studies, Alex was an active member of the JDC West Debate Team, placing 3rd nationally, and served as the Student Representative-at-Large on the UNBC Senate and on the Committee of Academic Affairs.

-Throughout his time in law school, Alex has remained highly engaged, contributing to the TRU Law Golf Club and the TRU Hockey team.
-He also took on the role of organizer for the 2023 Hoop-law charity event.
-Additionally, Alex has showcased his skills in multiple internal negotiation competitions and competes on the TRU Law intramural Volleyball and Soccer teams.
+Throughout law school, Alex has continued to stay involved in the TRU community as a member of the TRU Business Law Club, TRU Law Golf Club and TRU Hockey Team, and as an organizer for the 2023 Hoop-Law charity event.
+He has also competed in multiple internal negotiation competitions and participates in intramural volleyball and soccer.

 In his spare time, you’ll find Alex water skiing, golfing, playing hockey, exploring new restaurants, and discovering all that Vancouver has to offer.

-Ezra is currently pursuing his JD at the University of Alberta, having previously earned his Bachelor of Arts in Geography from the University of Victoria in 2020.
+Ezra joined Whitelaw Twining as a summer student in 2024 and is excited to be returning to the firm to complete his articles.
+Ezra graduated from the University of Alberta Faculty of Law in 2025, having previously earned his Bachelor of Arts in Geography from the University of Victoria in 2020.
 During his undergraduate years, he gained valuable work experience in golf course maintenance, instilling in him the importance of diligence and precision.
-In law school, Ezra has actively participated in the Student Legal Services program, the University of Alberta Law intramural hockey team, and a successful moot team.
-Notably, he was honoured with the Professor Bill Angus Prize in Criminal Law for achieving the highest mark in his Criminal Law class.
+In law school, Ezra actively participated in the Student Legal Services program, the University of Alberta Law intramural hockey team, and a successful moot team.
+The highlight of Ezra’s time in law school was winning the 2025 Dale Masson Memorial Western Canadian Law Hockey Championship with his University of Alberta teammates.

-In his spare time, Ezra enjoys hockey, golf, squash, cooking with his partner, and cheering on the Canucks during playoff season.
+In his spare time, Ezra enjoys hockey, golf, squash, and cheering on the Canucks.
 He is excited for his articling journey with Whitelaw Twining where he will benefit from the mentorship of the firm’s esteemed lawyers.

-In his spare time, Sina enjoys playing soccer, practicing meditation, hiking in forests, and cherishing moments with family and friends.
-He is grateful to be learning from the seasoned lawyers and staff at Whitelaw Twining and eagerly anticipates honing his legal expertise while collaborating with his peers.
+In his spare time, Sina enjoys playing soccer, practicing meditation, hiking in forests, and spending time with family and friends.
+He is grateful to be learning from the seasoned lawyers and staff at Whitelaw Twining and looks forward to building his legal skills while collaborating with peers.

 Jasman Mangat, Summer Student